-Applications for The Watermill Center Residency Program will be accepted between March and June 2014.
+Applications for The Watermill Center Residency Program will be accepted between April 1 and June 11, 2014 (deadline at 5pm EST).
 Please check back here for updates.

 The Watermill Center Residency Program began in 2006, when the Center officially opened as a year-round facility.
 Over the course of the program, up to twenty collectives or individual artists take up residence at the Center to create collaborative works that critically investigate, challenge, and extend the existing norms of performance practice.
 By June of 2013, the Center will have hosted over 100 residency groups.

 The Residency Program, which runs from January to June and September to December, gives young artists the opportunity to utilize The Watermill Center as a home and a workshop to create and develop their own work.
 Each residency varies in length according to artists’ and project needs and generally lasts from two to six weeks, when artists have a concentrated period to focus on their work.
 Residencies are chosen by a distinguished international selection committee composed of artists, academics, and cultural leaders across all disciplines.